 The Fjallraven Re-Kanken Mini is made of 100% recycled polyester and comes in 12 colors.
 Mine is the Slate shade, which is the perfect grey indigo color like Payne’s Grey, my favorite paint color.
 Each bag is made from 11 plastic bottles!
 The Kanken Mini also comes in a non-recycled fabric but why would you get that when recycling is so awesome! 😀

-I’ve had the Re-Kanken Mini for about 6 months now and use it daily.
+I’ve had the Re-Kanken Mini for about a year now and use it daily.
 It still looks 100% brand new!
 I do not baby it or clean it and it does not have one mark or tear or stain.
 The Slate is really a great color and the fabric is tough.

 I like that I can carry it over one shoulder or with both straps and I often carry it in one hand like a tote by the top straps as well if I am just walking a short distance.
 The small size makes it easy to do so without dragging it on the ground.

 One thing I dislike about the Kanken is that the straps are not comfortable.
 Usually it is not a problem that they are on the thin side, it is more that they are sharp on the edges.
-The straps tend to hit me right in my armpit (I have big boobs) and can rub uncomfortably on my arm when I am wearing the backpack with a sleeveless top.
-I am thinking of buying or making a chest strap to hold the straps closer together in the front in the summertime when I am wearing tanks and sleeveless dresses all the time.
+The straps tend to hit me right in my armpit (I have big boobs) and the sharp edge can rub uncomfortably on my arm when I am wearing the backpack with a sleeveless top.
+An option would be to buy these little pads that go over the straps.
+Or I am thinking of buying or making a chest strap to hold the straps closer together in the front in the summertime when I am wearing tanks and sleeveless dresses all the time.
 Unfortunately that probably won’t look super attractive but I’ll likely only use it when walking longer distances.
+The straps are not a problem at all in the winter when I am always wearing a coat.

 Fjallraven Re-Kanken Mini details: